nus-cs2103-AY2324S1/ip/docs/README.md

 # Oscar

 Oscar is a chatbot named after F1 driver Oscar Piastri.
-Oscar is a desktop app for managing your notes and tasks via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
+Oscar is a desktop app for managing your notes and tasks via entering commands (case-insensitive).
 This user guide will teach about Oscar's features and how to use Oscar.

 ## Features